-Technical Committee (TC) Smart Machine-to-Machine Communications (SmartM2M) Activity Report 2020
+Technical Committee (TC) Smart Machine-to-Machine Communications (SmartM2M) Activity Report 2021

-Chair: Enrico Scarrone, Telecom Italia S.p.A.
+Chair: Enrico Scarrone, Telecom Italia

-As the main Technical Body representing ETSI in the oneM2M Partnership Project, our Smart M2M Communications committee (TC SmartM2M) creates reports and specifications for M2M services and applications, with much of its work focusing on the IoT and smart cities.
-In coordination with oneM2M, TC SmartM2M helps produce specifications that enable users to build platforms that allows devices and services to be connected, regardless of the underlying technology used.
+TC SmartM2M (Smart M2M Communications Technical Committee) is the main Technical Body supporting ETSI’s role in the oneM2M Partnership Project (onem2m.org).
+With much of its work focused on the IoT, SmartM2M creates reports and specifications that enable users to build platforms allowing devices and services to be connected – regardless of the underlying technology used.

 The committee’s work enables connected devices to exchange information through SAREF, ETSI’s Smart Applications REFerence ontology that runs with oneM2M-compliant communication platforms.
 Providing building blocks that allow separation and recombination of different parts of the ontology depending on specific needs, SAREF specifies recurring core concepts in the smart applications domain and the relationships between them.